dark3ad/communication-ht19/README.md

 * [ReqID:30] It should be possible to create files function.
 * [ReqID:31] It should be possible to write file function.
 * [ReqID:32] It should be possible to edit(append) file function.
-* [ReqID:33] It should be possible to sorted list files function.
+* [ReqID:33] It should be possible to have a function to get the sorted list of files.
 * [ReqID:34] It should be possible to delete files function.
 * [ReqID:35] It should be possible to set the date and time of the log files.